 1. Per KDB 248227, choose the highest output power channel to test SAR and determine further SAR exclusion 2.
 Per KDB 248227, 11n output power is less than 1/4 dB higher than 11a mode, thus the SAR can be excluded.
-3. For each frequency band, testing at higher data rates and higher order modulations is not requirement when the maximum average output power for each of these configurations is less than 1/4 dB higher than those measured at the lowest data rate.
-4. EUT will not operate in the exclusion band 5600~5650 MHz, therefore those channels will not be considered in SAR test evaluation.
+3. For each frequency band, testing at higher data rates and higher order modulations is not required when the maximum average output power for each of these configurations is less than 1/4 dB higher than those measured at the lowest data rate.